Each time I heard an ambulance speed past, I said to myself, “

-It’s like a mindfulness bell, tuning us in to what's essential.
+It’s a little like a mindfulness bell, tuning us in to what is essential.“

 One Day, it Wasn’t Enough